 They go outside in the middle of the freezing winter just to have their smoke.

-You don't have to do that anymore because of Jewel.
+You don't have to do that anymore because of Juul.

 Now, people don't have to worry about the smell on your hands.

-Jewel was specifically designed by smokers for smokers to be a satisfying alternative.
+Juul was specifically designed by smokers for smokers to be a satisfying alternative.

 It's a clean technology.

-Jewel has no ash, no odor, no mess.
+Juul has no ash, no odor, no mess.

 If you're one of those 34 million adults who do smoke, you now know there's an alternative to cigarettes and cigars.

-Just go to Jewel J-U-U-L.com slash switch America.
+Just go to jewel, j-u-ul-l.com slash switchamerica.

 Now, this product does contain nicotine, and nicotine is an addictive chemical.

-25 now till the top of the hour, 800-941 Sean is our number.
+25 now till the top of the hour, 800-941.

 You know, remember, there's no evidence in this stone indictment.

-There's nothing about Trump Russia collusion here.
+There's nothing about Trump-Russia collusion here.

 Greg Jarrett wrote a great piece on it.

-22 days, and it goes on and on and on.
+And this is what Mueller's been investigating for 600 and what, 22 days, and it goes on and on and on.

 And there's no end to it.

-There is a great danger here for the country.
+You know, I got to tell you, there is a great danger here for the country.

-And I I don't know if people are fully completely.
+And I don't know if people are fully, completely, maybe you don't like Roger Stone.

-Maybe you don't like General Flint.
+Maybe you don't like General Flynn.

 Maybe you don't like Manafort.